 The Urban Leadership Program is open to students from all majors, and students can enroll at any time between their freshman and junior years.
 Upon successful completion of the program, students earn a minor in Urban Leadership.

 The Rich Foundation Urban Leadership Program includes academic coursework, seminars, workshops, and off-campus learning; it’s designed to take full advantage of all the resources that Atlanta has to offer.
 As an Urban Leadership student, you’ll find yourself exploring this diverse and fascinating city in a whole new way.

 - The Urban Leadership Program includes a unique capstone course called Community Issues Forum.
-Students select their own topics of study, based on individual interests and goals; they then spend 6-8 weeks in the field, gaining direct personal experience through volunteering, internships, and service learning.
+Students select their own topics of study, based on individual interests and goals; they then spend time gaining direct personal experience through volunteering, internships, and service learning.
 Past projects have included “Sex Trafficking in Atlanta,” “The Education Crisis in America,” and “The Faces of Homelessness.”

 - Every year, Urban Leadership students benefit from an intense and immersive two-day off-campus retreat.
 These annual learning experiences focus on team building, service projects, and event planning.

 - Field trips abound.
 During a between-semester “Exploration Week,” Urban Leadership students visit local public policy sites to learn about their focus and operation.
 There are plenty of opportunities to tour major organizations, attend off-campus lectures and events, and meet with high-profile leaders from around Atlanta.